SIRA Logo

 • contribute valuable information about what the person can do now to assist in planning for recovery at work and usual activities.

-What is an Allied Health Treatment Request?
+What is an Allied health treatment request?

 An AHTR is used to request approval from the insurer managing a person’s claim before treatment and services are delivered.
 It outlines a person’s current clinical presentation, progress and barriers to recovery.
 It is an important communication tool for allied health practitioners to demonstrate they are adopting the principles of the Clinical Framework for the Delivery of Health Services (Clinical Framework) when treating people injured in workplaces and on the road.